OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 could not be aligned to the workspace.
 The next step is to determine if and how these (potentially new) nodes can be merged into the workspace.

-The combined taxonomy U is constructed by adding copies of unaligned nodes from the source taxonomy S' one at a time to the workspace, which initially contains a copy of S.  Nodes of S' therefore correspond to workspace nodes in
+The combined taxonomy (U, above) is constructed by adding copies of unaligned nodes from the source taxonomy S' one at a time to the workspace, which initially contains a copy of S.  Nodes of S' therefore correspond to workspace nodes in